Truce between Israel and Hamas begins as Biden pledges assistance

-GAZA/JERUSALEM – A truce between Israel and Hamas began on Friday at the hour set by Egyptian mediators, and U.S. President Joe Biden pledged to salve the devastation of the worst fighting in years with humanitarian aid for Palestinians in the Gaza Strip.
+GAZA/JERUSALEM – A truce between Israel and Hamas began on Friday at the hour set by Egyptian mediators, and U.S. President Joe Biden pledged to salve the devastated Gaza Strip with humanitarian aid after the worst fighting in years.

+Palestinians, many of whom had spent 11 days huddled in fear of Israeli shelling, poured into Gaza's streets.
+Mosque loud-speakers feted "the victory of the resistance achieved over the Occupation (Israel) during the 'Sword of Jerusalem' battle."

-In the countdown to the 2 a.m. cease-fire, whose timing Hamas had confirmed but Israel did not, Palestinian rocket salvos continued and Israel carried out at least one airstrike.
+In the countdown to the 2 a.m. ceasefire, whose timing Hamas had publicly confirmed but Israel had not, Palestinian rocket salvoes continued and Israel carried out at least one air strike.

 Each side said it stood ready to retaliate for any truce violations by the other.
 Cairo said it would send two delegations to monitor the ceasefire.

+The fighting meant many Palestinians in Gaza could not mark the Eid al-Fitr festival at Ramadan's conclusion.
+On Friday, throughout Gaza, postponed Eid al-Fitr meals were held instead.

+Gaza health officials said 232 Palestinians, including 65 children, had been killed and more than 1,900 wounded in aerial bombardments.
+Israel said it had killed at least 160 combatants.

-Hamas, the Islamist militant group that rules the Gaza Strip, scheduled public celebrations for what it deemed a victory over a militarily and economically stronger foe.
+Hamas, the Islamist militant group that rules Gaza, cast the fighting as successful resistance of a militarily and economically stronger foe.

 In Israel, relief was bittersweet.